TheKeineAhnung/colorcodetools/docs/modules/rgb/invert.py/invert_rgb.md

      - `example: 0.5`

    - prefix:
-     Decide if the inverted hexcode should have a 'rgb' respectively 'rgba' prefix.
+     Decide if the inverted rgbcode should have a 'rgb' respectively 'rgba' prefix.
      - `type: boolean`
      - `default: True`